ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 ## 👋 Introduction

-The purpose of this repository is to serve as a reference point with the following Markdown files provided via the tables below to easily find and identify if a game was released exclusively for a specific platform</p><p>if it is a multi-platform game.
+The purpose of this repository is to serve as a reference point with the following Markdown files provided via the tables below to easily find and identify if a game was released exclusively for a specific platform or if it is a multi-platform game.
 You will also see Zip files available for download whose contents are all the entries from the respective table, in URL file format.

 Note: GitHub will not render Markdown files that are considered too big, so I'll recommend you to use the fast and open-sorce program [Markdown Viewer](https://github.com/c3er/mdview) if you require to view some of these Markdown files offline.

 ## </> Structure

 Each Markdown file generally contain at least two tables.
-The Markdown files for platform exclusive titles will contain a first table of platform exclusive titles released on that platform, a second table of platform exclusive compilations released on that platform (if any), and additionally a third table of platform exclusive digital downloadable titles in case of platforms having an online store, such the Nintendo eShop</p><p>PlayStation Store.
+The Markdown files for platform exclusive titles will contain a first table of platform exclusive titles released on that platform, a second table of platform exclusive compilations released on that platform (if any), and additionally a third table of platform exclusive digital downloadable titles in case of platforms having an online store, such the Nintendo eShop or PlayStation Store.

 For the Markdown files of multi-platform titles it is the same structure; It will contain a first table of multi-platform titles released on that platform, a second table of multi-platform compilations released on that platform (if any), and a third table of multi-platform digital downloadable titles in case of platforms having an online store.